-Join Scott Hirsch for an in-depth discussion in this video Adjusting global tempo with elastic audio, part of Up and Running with Pro Tools.
+Join Scott Hirsch for an in-depth discussion in this video Adjusting global tempo with elastic audio, part of Learning Pro Tools.

 - In the movie Importing Audio and Adjusting Tempo,…we saw how to import a clip…and use elastic audio to stretch that clip…to fit our session tempo.…In this movie we'll look at another scenario.…First, we'll see how to import a whole track…from another Pro Tools session,…and, second, we'll see how to change…the global tempo of that session…to match the clip's tempo.…Here's how we can import an entire track…from another Pro Tools session.…It's under File, Import, Session Data.…